Kerry Anne McGeary joined the Robert Wood Johnson Foundation (RWJF) in 2013 as a senior program officer in the Research-Evaluation-Learning unit.

 McGeary’s programming at the Foundation includes her efforts to generate evidence and information that guides legislators and other policymakers, public agencies, educators, advocates, community groups, and individuals.
 As she puts it: “We are committed to developing evidence that fosters effective policy and practice.
 From the federal to the community level, we are sharing the results of our work to help our nation improve health for all.”

-McGeary received her BA in Economics from Lehigh University, and her MA and PhD in Economics from The Pennsylvania State University.
-She was a member of the National Bureau of Economic Research, and a Faculty Fellow with the Center for Health Economics Research at Indiana University-Purdue University at Indianapolis.
-She has written and presented extensively on health care economics, substance abuse, behavioral risk factors, and Medicare.
+McGeary received her BA in Economics from Lehigh University and her MA and PhD in Economics from The Pennsylvania State University.
+She was a member of the National Bureau of Economic Research, and the holds an affiliated faculty position with the Institute for Health, Health Care Policy and Aging Research at Rutgers University.

 She is an N.J. native and currently resides in Skillman, N.J.
 She cherishes spending time outdoors with her family.